 Cheers and recognition data is constantly streaming into TINYpulse through Cheers and employee responses to pulse questions.
-This dashboard which you can access in the Admin Portal in the Engage dropdown menu is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the top three highlights of the Recognition dashboard.
+This Cheers dashboard, which you can access by clicking on the Cheers page in the Dashboards tab, is packed with metrics designed to give you a deep dive into your recognition programs, but let us go through the highlights of the Recognition dashboard.

 This metric is used in both the top statistics bar as well as each data point on the Cheers Timeline graph.
 Use it to understand how many Cheers each employee sends on average every month (this metric captures average Cheers sent for all TINYpulse users in your org regardless of role).
 The graph shows trends over time to help you track and measure the impact of new recognition initiatives.
 For example, you decide to enable TINYgiftcard to give your recognition programs a boost.
 If Cheers per user increases after that change, you know that it worked.

 Are administrators putting forth enough effort to recognize their team members?
 It is important to get recognized by peers, but it is even more important for employees to feel like they are valued by leaders at the organization.
 This metric helps you understand how well administrators are participating in recognition through Cheers.

 The Cheers Breakdown section helps you understand the overall status of your recognition programs and quickly see which segments are doing well and which need more attention to improve recognition and appreciation.

 The color coding is your first indication of status.

 Look to your green groups to understand what is going well in terms of recognition since they are leading your company.
 Then deep dive into the red groups to find out what is going wrong to identify opportunities for improvement.